Arctic blue polygon pattern

 Nomination requirements

 Section 2 and 7.5 of the statutes outline the nomination requirements.
 The nomination form may be submitted as a Nettskjema online form here, or downloaded in Word format here.
-Attachments must be in PDF format, maximum 10 pages in length including the nomination form, in English or Norwegian.
+Attachments must be in PDF format, maximum eight pages in length including the nomination form, in English or Norwegian.

 Procedure